Socialist Party (Netherlands): Members of the European Parliament

 The party currently has no members of the European Parliament since the 2024 European Parliamentary election.

 Local and provincial government

 Former SP leader Emile Roemer was the first party member who became both mayor and commissioner (he was acting mayor of Heerlen and Alkmaar, and has been King's Commissioner of Limburg since 1 December 2021).
-The SP is part of the provincial executive (Gedeputeerde staten) in six out of twelve provinces.
-The SP is also part of several municipal executives (College van burgemeester en wethouders), notably in Amsterdam and Utrecht.
+The SP is part of the provincial executive (Gedeputeerde staten) in two out of twelve provinces (Limburg and North Brabant).
+The SP is also part of several municipal executives (College van burgemeester en wethouders).

 Organisation

 Name

 The party was founded as the Communist Party of the Netherlands/Marxist–Leninist (KPN/ML) in 1971.
 In 1972, it adopted the Socialist Party name (Socialistiese Partij), with the spelling using -iese instead of -ische.
 This was due to the Dutch spelling reforms at the time.
 However, these spelling reforms failed and the party changed its name to Socialistische Partij in 1993.